Last Updated on April 20, 2022 by Grow with Bovees

 There are several ways to tell if your plants need fertilizer or plant food, such as wilting, pale, and lanky leaves.

-With regards to the houseplant fertilizer schedule, it’s best to refer to the instructions on the label before application.
+With regards to the schedule of plant fertilizers, it’s best to refer to the instructions on the label before application.

 Compost tea is a great source of nutrients, but it doesn’t always make the best indoor plant food due to the fact that it often stinks terrible!
 It’s better used for fertilizing plants outside rather than on your tropical plants indoors.